“I have got a great idea!”

 - Aсquire a potential user base and find early adopters.

 - Save resources, time, and money on developing the final product.

 - Helps you to avoid failures (and capital losses).

-- Learn about the real user experience and ever-changing market demands.
+- Learn about the actual user experience and ever-changing market demands.